sawka/dashborg-go-sdk/README.md

 * Chrome web browser
 * Dashborg SDK

-Currently Dashborg only supports the Chrome web browser.
+Currently Dashborg only supports the Chrome desktop web browser.
 If you don't have it installed, you can install it here: https://www.google.com/chrome/.

 The Dashborg SDK is availble on github at https://github.com/sawka/dashborg-go-sdk.